Tremilia/rateyourmusic/README.md

 python -m rateyourmusic.run_scraper
 ```

 16. In your CLI you should see messages giving feedback that individual chart pages are being downloaded, and it will print out the "object_release" card data from the pages as they come in.
+The individual chart pages will save locally to a _data directory.

 Happy coding!